 37805-02 INSPECTION REQUIREMENTS

 Through a detailed technical review of selected systems, this Engineering Design Verification (EDV) Inspection will provide the NRC an opportunity to assess the design authority’s implementation of its processes for completing and controlling the detailed design.
-The detailed technical review will provide reasonable assurance that the design authority’s processes are sufficient to result in the complete and accurate transfer of the design information contained in the FSAR into detailed engineering, procurement, and /or construction documents consistent with NRC requirements and FSAR.
+The detailed technical review will provide reasonable assurance that the design authority’s processes are sufficient to result in the complete and accurate transfer of the high-level design information contained in the FSAR into detailed engineering, procurement, and /or construction documents consistent with NRC requirements and FSAR.
 The successful completion of this inspection will also provide confidence in the validity of the resulting detailed design information which may ultimately be utilized by Combined License holders to support the closure of Inspections, Tests, and Acceptance Criteria (ITAAC).

 It is anticipated that one EDV (and related follow-up inspections) will be completed for each certified design.